 You may have heard of class action lawsuits.
 Personal Injury firms are hired to fight these cases when a group of people suffers harm or injury and all are filing suit as one.
 Typically it is a business that is held accountable in a class action or tort case.

-So what is the different between a class action and class tort case?
+So what is the difference between a class action and class tort case?

 A class action lawsuit involves a group of people who share similar damages that were caused by an organization / a company.
 Although a class action injury case represents any number of people, from a few to thousands, it can be initiated by one person.
 In some cases, there may be a minimum number of people required before the case is deemed a class action.
 The purpose of this type of lawsuit is to minimize the number of court cases that occur when more than one person is harmed by the same cause.
 Imagine a few thousand people having their own individual case against a company that released poisonous gases into their community, for example.
 It would take forever to have these cases completed.

 Most action cases are filed for compensatory damages.
 If the named plaintiff is successful in proving their case, then all members will receive their portion of the compensation – this amount is known as the recovery.
-There are at times cases where a company is found to be at fault for causing damages, but is underinsured or for other reasons is unable to afford paying the compensation awarded to victims, so there is no guarantee that the plaintiffs will get all of their recovery amount.
+There are at times cases where a company is found to be at fault for causing damages but is underinsured or for other reasons is unable to afford to pay the compensation awarded to victims, so there is no guarantee that the plaintiffs will get all of their recovery amounts.
 Class actions also resolve disputes as to how the funds will be distributed.
 However, an action case may not only be about the money.

 We mentioned that there can be a few to thousands of people involved in a class action, so how does someone join the group of plaintiffs?